-The Partnership, at its meeting of 4 April 2014 agreed the HITRANS Business Plan for 2014/15.
-This included a programme for Research and Strategy Development for 2014/15 in support of development, implementation and delivery of the HITRANS Regional Transport Strategy.
+The Partnership at its meeting of 4 April 2014 agreed the HITRANS Business Plan for 2014/15 which included a programme for Research and Strategy Development for 2014/15 in support of development, implementation and delivery of the HITRANS Regional Transport Strategy.
 The table below summarises the programme and provides some information on projects.
 The programme was subject to regular reporting throughout the year and some items featured as individual reports.
-Detailed information is available on at www.hitrans.org.uk including where appropriate the final study report/output.
+Detailed information is available on at www.hitrans.org.uk including where appropriate the final study report / output.

-Area Project Budget Comments Active Travel Community Links (Match Funding) 25,000 Match funding to support Moray Council Community Links scheme at Elgin.
-Community Links (SUSTRANS Award) 1,200,000 Budget for the North Ballachulish to Corran Ferry active travel route and Inverness Campus (north and south bridges).
-SUSTRANS Partnership / Active Travel Projects 100,000 Partnership with SUSTRANS for Active Travel Officer to deliver active travel projects across the region.
-Aviation Development and promotion of case for sustainable air connectivity through London/EU hub 13,000 Further work to provide evidence in support of the need for the Highlands and Islands to have secure connectivity to world markets including development work on Inverness - Amsterdam.
-Skye Air Service Project Development 5,000 Development of the case for a new Skye Air link including development work to support CAA engagement on GNSS and airport infrastructure.
-Regional Air Service Development Support 36,000 Funding to support de minimis air service enhancement of Glasgow - Barra service as a 3 way partnership project with HIE and CnES.
+Area Project Budget Comments Active Travel Community Links (Match Funding) 25000 Match funding to support Moray Council Community Links scheme at Elgin.
+Community Links (SUSTRANS Award) 1200000 Budget for the North Ballachulish to Corran Ferry active travel route and Inverness Campus (north and south bridges) SUSTRANS Partnership / Active Travel Projects 100000 Partnership with SUSTRANS for Active Travel Officer to deliver active travel projects across the region.
+Development and promotion of case for sustainable air connectivity through London / EU hub 13000 Further work to provide evidence in support of the need for the Highlands and Islands to have secure connectivity to world markets including development work on Inverness - Amsterdam.
+Aviation Skye Air Service Project Development 5000 Development of the case for a new Skye Air link including development work to support CAA engagement on GNSS and airport infrastructure.
+Regional Air Service Development Support 36000 Funding to support de minimis air service enhancement of Glasgow - Barra service as a 3 way partnership project with HIE and CnES.
 HITRANS contribution is £12k (1/3 of total).
-External Funding ERDF - REPUTE Project 20,000 Funding to support the delivery of the REPUTE project that will see the provision of solar / wind powered passenger information systems and personalised travel planning in the region.
+External Funding ERDF - REPUTE Project 20000 Funding to support the delivery of the REPUTE project that will see the provision of solar / wind powered passenger information systems and personalised travel planning in the region.